-Dan is an Registered Architect (UK) and Urban Designer with twenty-four years of experience in planning, design, and management of architectural, urban design, and master planning projects in the United States, Asia and the Middle East.
-He has overseen design deliverables to public and private clients in 6 countries, completing architecture design, urban planning, branding and development projects spanning more than 25 cities, and led design teams for international firms including Foster + Partners, AECOM, ATKINS, and IBI Group.
+Dan is a Registered Architect (UK) and Urban Designer with twenty-six years of experience in planning, design, and management of architectural, urban design, and master planning projects in the United States, Asia and the Middle East.
+He has overseen design deliverables to public and private clients in 6 countries, completing architecture design, urban planning, branding and development projects spanning more than 25 cities.
+He has led design teams for international firms including Foster + Partners, AECOM, IBI Group, PTW Architects, and worked closely with leading engineers, urban designers, economists, landscape architects, sustainability and energy, infrastructure, mobility and transportation consultants.

 - Courses Taught